nasa/ExoMiner/docs/getting-started.md

 an interface between the user and the pipeline:

 - [run_podman_application.sh](/exominer_pipeline/run_podman_application.sh): this is the main script that you can run to use the podman image of the ExoMiner pipeline.
-It is a wrapper file for `podman run`.
+It is a wrapper script for `podman run`.

-A stable internet connection is also required to access the TESS repositories at the MAST and Gaia DR2 data.
+A stable internet connection is also required to access the TESS repositories at the MAST, and TIC-v8 and Gaia DR2 catalogs.

 ### More information on the image